NEWS

 New Album:

-His latest recording highlights some of the most beautiful clarinet and piano recital repertoire, for which he collaborated with his long term recital partner José Gallardo. listen here
+His latest DG recording Romanza together with his long term recital partner José Gallardo, highlights some of the most beautiful clarinet and piano recital repertoire. listen here

 ABOUT

-Andreas Ottensamer has captured audiences and critics alike with his distinct musicianship and versatility as clarinetist, artistic director and conductor.
+Andreas Ottensamer has captured audiences and critics alike with his distinct musicianship and versatility as conductor, clarinetist and artistic director.

 Ottensamer is considered one of the leading instrumentalists of our time and performs as a clarinet soloist in the major concert halls around the world with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mahler Chamber Orchestra, the London Philharmonic, the Seoul Philharmonic and the Netherlands Philharmonic under Mariss Jansons, Sir Simon Rattle, Andris Nelsons, Yannick Nezet-Seguin, Daniel Harding and Lorenzo Viotti.

-Andreas Ottensamer has an exclusive recording partnership with Deutsche Grammophon since 2013, making him the first ever clarinetist on the Yellow Label.
-For his album Blue Hour, featuring works of Weber, Mendelssohn and Brahms, he partnered with the Berlin Philharmonic under Mariss Jansons and received his second Opus Klassik award as "Instrumentalist of the year".
-Together with Yuja Wang and Gautier Capucon he has recorded Brahms’ clarinet trio, released with DG in September 2022.
-His latest album is with his long term recital partner José Gallardo.
+He has an exclusive recording partnership with Deutsche Grammophon, having released numerous recordings.
+For his album Blue Hour, featuring the Berlin Philharmonic under Mariss Jansons, Ottensamer received his second Opus Klassik award as "Instrumentalist of the year" in 2019.
+His latest album Romanza with his long-term recital partner José Gallardo has been released in 2025.